-For LGE, based on the results of the differential pricing analysis, the Department preliminarily finds that 50.00 percent of the value of U.S. sales pass the Cohen's d test, 14 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, the Department preliminarily determines that the A-A method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the A-A method and when calculated using an alternative comparison method based on applying the A-T method to those U.S. sales which passed the Cohen's d test and the A-A method to those sales which did not pass the Cohen's d test.
-Thus, for this preliminary determination, the Department is applying the A-T method to those U.S. sales which passed the Cohen's d test and the A-A method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for LGE.
+For LGE, based on the results of the differential pricing analysis, Commerce preliminarily finds that 24.80 percent of the value of U.S. sales pass the Cohen's d test.
+These results do not confirm the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.
+Thus, the results of the Cohen's d and ratio tests do not support consideration of an alternative to the A-A method.
+Accordingly, Commerce preliminarily determines to apply the A-A method for all U.S. sales to calculate the weighted-average dumping margin for LGE.